How to Report

 To make an anonymous report, use the online Bias Incident Reporting Form.
 (Please be aware that anonymity may affect the University’s capacity to investigate, respond to, or follow up regarding reports of bias.)

-University personnel will evaluate the report to decide next steps (e.g., determine whether there is a known individual or group target, known or unknown respondents, threats to safety, and incident type).
-Next steps will include provision of resources to affected individuals or groups and may also include referral to the Office of Community Standards, Human Resources, or the Provost’s Office, communication with campus or beyond, and campus programs and trainings.
+Next steps may include but not limited to provision of resources to affected individuals or groups and may also include referral to the Office of Community Standards, Human Resources, or the Provost’s Office, communication with campus or beyond, and campus programs and trainings.